 All information contained in this page is provided as information only and is not a substitute for medical advice from a medical professional.

-At the Recurrent Meningitis Association (RMA), we understand that recurrent meningitis is a poorly researched rare disease, and therefore we believe that patient experiences are our best source of information.
+We understand that recurrent meningitis is a poorly researched rare disease, and therefore we believe that patient experiences are our best source of information.
 Please understand that you are not alone: we are all in this together and together we can find answers.
-In fact, RMA is working on further research for recurrent viral meningitis (Mollaret’s) through the development of a patient registry.
 However, it is important to remember that although we share a common illness, our bodies react differently to medications, supplements, foods etc. Please consult with your doctor before taking any medications or supplements.

 We have noticed that it is common for patients to report the condition getting worse with age.
 Because pain lacks visible evidence, some doctors have difficulty understanding a patient’s pain.
 Patients can be told that their symptoms are all in their heads, which is another reason we need more research to substantiate these experiences.
 Pain management is important with this disease.
 Being in pain causes an increase in blood pressure and intracranial pressure as well as stress to the body.
 Anecdotal evidence seems to support that stress alone can bring on an episode for many patients.